chippyash/go-cache-manager/README.md

 ## For Development

+### Unit Testing
+`make test`

 ## License
 This software is released under the MIT License.
-See LICENSE.txt for details
+See LICENSE.txt for details.

+For license information of dependencies, please see licenses.csv.
+If the dependencies change run `make license-check` to update the file.